Accessibility

 Attn: ADA Coordinator

-33 North High Street
+33 N. High St.

 Columbus, OH 43215

-If you have any questions regarding COTA’s ADA policy you may contact COTA’s ADA Coordinator by email (ADAcoordinator@cota.com) or by phone at 614-308-4338
+If you have any questions regarding COTA’s ADA policy you may contact COTA’s ADA Coordinator by email (ADAcoordinator@cota.com) or by phone at 614-308-4338.

 COTA provides reasonable modification to policies and procedures to customers to ensure they can effectively use the agency’s transit services.
-Individuals requesting a modification should clearly describe what they need in order to use COTA bus and paratransit services.
+Individuals requesting a modification should clearly describe what they need in order to use COTA vehicle and paratransit services.
 To make a request, please contact the:

 COTA Mobility Coordinator